- Your bank’s website: Sign in to your account and search for activate new card.

 -

 With your Visa Debit card, you can sign for your purchases, or in some cases enter a PIN when a merchant provides a PIN pad.
-In other instances, you can pay without signing or entering a PIN, generally for purchases below $25 (or below $50 at grocery stores).
+In other instances, you can pay without signing or entering a PIN.

 -